nilforooshan/nilforooshan.github.io/cv.md

 ## Employments

+* **LIC**
+Postdoctoral Researcher, December 2018 – Now.
 * **University of Otago, Department of Mathematics and Statistics**
-Postdoctoral Fellow in Quantitative Genetics, November 2015 – Now.
+Postdoctoral Fellow in Quantitative Genetics, November 2015 – October 2018.
 * **Swedish University of Agricultural Sciences, Department of Animal Breeding and Genetics, Interbull Centre**
 Geneticist, June 2012 – October 2015
 * **University of Nebraska-Lincoln, Department of Statistics**